ncatlab/nlab-content/pages/17213.md

   \,.
 $$

-Hence we may unify these two kinds of transformarmations in a single kind of the form
+Hence we may unify these two kinds of transformations into a single kind of the form

 $$
   N(c_1) \otimes ( \mathcal{C}(c_1, c_3) \otimes R(c_4)